COGMLS/UtilityLibs/Libraries/LoggerLib/README.md

 - Experimental code control
 - `LogDataStore` to easily store various datatype with better memory usage
 - *(Only for development)* Version build release type to control experimental features
+- Optimized `LogDataStore` to use less instructions to operate
+- Fix correct time format in log file format on *nix systems *(Version 3.4.0)*

 ### Implementations under development: